Securing Your Smart Home Devices: Tips to Stay Safe and Smart - Cybershack

 Smart living has transformed our daily routines with a multitude of connected devices throughout our homes.
 Embracing this convenience, we must remain vigilant about securing your smart home devices from potential risks.

-Believe it or not, even something as simple as a connected light bulb could be vulnerable to hackers if not properly secured.
+Believe it or not, even something as simple as a connected light bulb could be vulnerable to hackers if improperly secured.

-Many of these devices come with default passwords, which can be exploited by attackers.

 Some might even have hidden backdoors in their firmware – allowing unauthorized access to your other devices like computers, smartphones, and more.

-Unknown or untrusted smart devices like those from irreputable brands can be major security risks due to their lack of proper security.
+Unknown or untrusted smart devices like those from generic brands can be major security risks due to their lack of proper security.
 So only connect devices you can trust fully.

 Placing smart devices on their own VLAN can increase security and help you manage access on a case-by-case basis.
 It also allows cross-network access only to those devices that really need it.